kitnil/awesome/README.md

 - [video-to-ascii](https://github.com/joelibaceta/video-to-ascii) - It is a simple python package to play videos in the terminal using characters as pixels
 - [term2048](https://github.com/bfontaine/term2048) - :tada: 2048 in your terminal
 - [pg_activity](https://github.com/dalibo/pg_activity) - pg_activity is a top like application for PostgreSQL server activity monitoring.
+- [pytextrank](https://github.com/DerwenAI/pytextrank) - Python implementation of TextRank for phrase extraction and summarization of text documents
 - [lexrank](https://github.com/crabcamp/lexrank) - LexRank algorithm for text summarization
 - [pangu.py](https://github.com/vinta/pangu.py) - Paranoid text spacing in Python
 - [cucco](https://github.com/davidmogar/cucco) - Text normalization library for Python